RiccardoMazzi01/FSM_STM32_Lab/Automata_files/README.md

 - "main.c" file: open the file in an editor; you'll see that there are two includes (#include "runtime.h", #include "FSM.h"): copy and paste them below the #include "main.h" into the "main.c" of your IDE project at this path "YOUR_PROJECT/Core/Src/main.c".
 After that, copy and paste the code between the "USER CODE BEGIN 2" and "USER CODE END 2" lines into the respective lines of the "main.c" of your project.

-Now your ready to go!
+Now you're ready to go!
 Click the "Run" button and enjoy your semaphore!